Paid Additional Load Application Service | Plan your home's electrification | Guernsey Electricity

 We're here to help.

-If you're planning to install something that uses a lot of electricity - such as an induction hob, an electric vehicle charger, electric heating, or a hot tub - you or your installer will need to send an Additional Load Form (ALF) to Guernsey Electricity.
+If you're planning to install something that uses a lot of electricity - such as an induction hob, an electric vehicle charger, electric heating, or a hot tub - you or your installer will need to send an Additional Load Form (or an 'ALF') to Guernsey Electricity.

 If it can't, you may need a 'service upgrade'.
 This involves replacing the 'supply line cable' connecting your house to the electricity network, and/or installing a 'three phase service.'
 Occasionally, the local network won't have enough capacity and an application could be refused.